 5 Things You Can Do Right Now to Help End Gun Violence

 - It’s nonpartisan and takes just a few minutes.
+Find everything you need to vote!

 2. Commit to “Know the Signs”